 Trend 3: Integration of Your Search Marketing in Content Marketing

-In 2018, search marketing retained the position of top digital sales-driving channels.
+Search marketing has retained the position of top digital sales-driving channels.
 Using social media is cool, but it’s running far behind search and content marketing.
 Why?
 For many B2C businesses, social media works well in terms of engaging the audience.
 Nevertheless, as a rule, they’re not the best suppliers of leads in narrow B2B niches according to surveys:

 Search marketing is not new, and few innovations are happening currently in this area.
 The updates of the algorithms that result in radical search changes are rare compared to previous years when the web was affected by Penguin and Panda filters.
-Taking a glance at Moz’s algorithm change history in 2018, it’s hard to reveal the significant dynamics except for the “Fred” algorithm update.
+Taking a glance at Moz’s algorithm change history, it’s hard to reveal the significant dynamics except for the “Fred” algorithm update.

 In spite of this, Google Ads, for instance, introduces new features quite often: If you recall, they had a solution for managing complex variables of display advertising – ‘Google Smart Display campaigns.’
 This update featured automated bidding, automated targeting, and automated ad creation that introduced advertisers to immediate ad campaign creation enabled by AI and machine learning.